mitchtabian/Clean-Notes/README.md

 # Clean-Notes
-Clean Architecture with Modularization by feature
+Clean Architecture with Modularization by feature (dynamic feature modules)

 **Work in progress**